Duck-Development/SFND_3D_Object_Tracking/README.md

+FP.5
+1 If the preceeding vehicle is moving for one frame faster then the ego vehicle the TTC gets negativ.
+2 If both vehicle stand still the TTC is getting to infinite 3 Sometime the BBox containing the vehicle Left or Right so you get a wrong velocity messerment.

+FP6.
+See Output.xlsx

+ the  Best conbiantion is the  detector SIFT/ descriptor SIFT it has the sammest Error follwod by other SIFT detector and other descripors.

+ the frist non SIFT detector is the AKAZE / Freak combination.

 # SFND 3D Object Tracking

 Welcome to the final project of the camera course.
 By completing all the lessons, you now have a solid understanding of keypoint detectors, descriptors, and methods to match them between successive images.
 Also, you know how to detect objects in an image using the YOLO deep-learning framework.
 And finally, you know how to associate regions in a camera image with Lidar points in 3D space.
 Let's take a look at our program schematic to see what we already have accomplished and what's still missing.